 Features:

-• Readout head encapsulated in stainless steel tube for protection.
+Available with 6 nodal points: 3 in two diametrically opposed slotted channels. - Readout head encapsulated in stainless steel tube for protection.

-• Microcontroller provides output directly in m
+- Microcontroller provides output directly in mm of stretch.

-• Each bolt is individually calibrated.
+- Each bolt is individually calibrated.

-• Immunity to hostile environment
+- Immunity to hostile environment.

-• High survivability to shock and vibration
+- High survivability to shock and vibration.

-• Easy to install and maintain
+- Easy to install and maintain.

 Manual readout: